How To Know If Your Child’s Body Image Problems Are Cause For Concern

 - Being self-critical about looks hurts everyone’s body image.
 This is especially true for teens.

-- In addition to speaking negatively to themselves, some kids are teased or shamed about their body.
+- In addition to speaking negatively to themselves, some kids are teased or shamed about their bodies.

 What can parents do to help with body image problems?

-It seems almost inevitable that at some point, Aunt Phyllis or other well-intentioned person will make a comment about your child’s body.
+It seems almost inevitable that, at some point, Aunt Phyllis or some other well-intentioned person will make a comment about your child’s body.
 Maybe the comment is in the form of a diet recommendation.
-Any such talk is likely inappropriate and may negatively affect kids’ body image.
+Any such talk is likely unhelpful and may negatively affect body image.

-If you’re reading this article, you’re clearly a parent who wants to do their best to encourage their teens to feel comfortable in their body.
+If you’re reading this article, you’re clearly a parent who wants to do your best to encourage your teen to feel comfortable in his or her body.

 Remind yourself and your teen that health and happiness are not equated with weight loss or weight gain, nor with appearance in general.

-You and your teen could focus on their talents, passions, strengths, and other valuable qualities, along with appearance.
+You could help your teen focus on his or her talents, passions, strengths, and other valuable qualities, along with appearance.

 Show interest in your child’s interests, hobbies, opinions, and schoolwork.

 Minimize the focus on appearance.
-Encourage your child’s passions.
-Help them find their special skill, talent, and/or joy.
+Encourage your child’s passions and the discovery of special skills, talents, and joy.

 A healthy body image comes from accepting one’s body, liking it, and taking care of it.
 Even when there are things kids can’t do, they can feel good about what they can do.

-A child’s body image can improve, even if it’s been hurt.
+A child’s body image can improve, even if it has been hurt.

 The most important thing for you as a parent is to be a good body image role model.

 Dr Elayne Daniels is in private practice in the Boston area.
 Areas of expertise include body image and eating disorders.
-She’s passionate about helping people improve their relationship with food and their body.
+She’s passionate about helping people improve their relationships with food and their bodies.